zach-hensel/zach-hensel.github.io/team.md

-If you are interested in joining the lab, please contact Zach to discuss possible projects an funding opportunities.
+If you are interested in joining the lab, please contact Zach to discuss possible projects and funding opportunities.

 ## Current team members